-- (1) Demand Management should provide benefits such as: - (a) Best value for money; - (b) Better risk management; - (c) More efficient procurement; - (d) Improvements in procurement outcomes; - (e) More opportunities for innovating bidding and contract management; - (f) More opportunities for implementing and achieving National government broader policy objectives; - (g) Effective partnership between supply chain management practitioners and end users.

-- (2) The accounting officer and the senior managers of the municipality should ensure that the following key elements form part of the Demand Management process -; - (a) Understanding the future and current needs of the municipality; - (b) Linking the future and current needs to the strategic agenda and budgets of the municipality; - (c) Involvement in the strategic planning process; - (d) Analysing the frequency of the needs; - (e) Embarking on an expenditure analysis; - (f) Embarking on a commodity analysis; - (g) Identification of critical delivery dates; - (h) Embarking on a market /industry analysis; - (i) Optimum sourcing strategy; - (j) Compiling of a specification (goods) or Terms of Reference (services).
+- (1) Demand Management should provide benefits such as : - (a) Best value for money; - (b) Better risk management ; - (c) More efficient procurement; - (d) Improvements in procurement outcomes; - (e) More opportunities for innovating bidding and contract management ; - (f) More opportunities for implementing and achieving National government broader policy objectives; - (g) Effective partnership between supply chain management practitioners and end users. - (2) Demand management must translate the annual plan(SDBIP) and multi-year plan(IDP) of LNM into its current and future needs. - (3) The accounting officer and the senior managers of the municipality should ensure that the following key elements form part of the Demand Management process -; - (a) Understanding the future and current needs of the municipality; - (b) Linking the future and current needs to the strategic agenda and budgets of the municipality; - (c) Involvement in the strategic planning process ; - (d) Analysing the frequency of the needs ; - (e) Embarking on an expenditure analysis; - (f) Embarking on a commodity analysis; - (g) Identification of critical delivery dates ; - (h) Embarking on a market /industry analysis; - (i) Optimum sourcing strategy ; - (j) Compiling of a specification (goods) or Terms of Reference (services).